 The CD4 count measures the degree of damage done by HIV to the immune system.

 2-40 What is a normal CD4 count?

 The normal CD4 count in HIV-negative, healthy adults is 500 to 1500 cells/µl.
 As the CD4 count falls below 500 cells/µl the function of the immune system steadily becomes worse and the patient is at increased risk of many infections.

 The normal CD4 count is above 500 cells/µl.

 2-41 What is the predictive value of a low CD4 count?

 The lower the CD4 count, the greater the risk of symptomatic HIV infection and AIDS.
-Therefore, the CD4 count is the best predictor of the risk that an HIV-positive person will develop severe HIV-associated infections (i.e. AIDS).
+Therefore, the CD4 count is the best predictor of the risk that person living with HIV will develop severe HIV-associated infections (i.e. AIDS).

 The CD4 count also indicates how quickly a person will progress to symptomatic HIV disease.